-In this article, we explore the benefits of running your Azure SQL Database at compatibility level 130, and using the benefits of the new query optimizer and query processor features.
-We also address the possible side effects on the query performance for the existing SQL applications.
+In this article, we explore the benefits of running your Azure SQL Databse at compatibility level 130, and leveraging the benefits of the new query optimizer and query processor features.
+We also address the possible side-effects on the query performance for the existing SQL applications.

 As a reminder of history, the alignment of SQL versions to default compatibility levels are as follows:

-The default compatibility level is 130 for newly created databases.
+Starting in mid-June 2016, in Azure SQL Database, the default compatibility level will be 130 instead of 120 for newly created databases.

 About compatibility level 130

 First, if you want to know the current compatibility level of your database, execute the following Transact-SQL statement.

 SELECT compatibility_level FROM sys.databases WHERE name = '<YOUR DATABASE_NAME>’;

 Before this change to level 130 happens for newly created databases, let’s review what this change is all about through some very basic query examples, and see how anyone can benefit from it.